-It has roots in yoga’s pranayama but it is one of the top recommended breathing practices by psychiatrists to help prevent anxiety attacks.
+It has roots in yoga’s pranayama, but it is one of psychiatrists’ top recommended breathing practices to help prevent anxiety attacks.

 This practice is a great tool for helping people gain control over their breath by slowing down.
 It is also a good breathing exercise for stress.